An adaptation of InfoMap to absorbing random walks using absorption-scaled graphs: Examples

-We consider a square grid network with 36 nodes (see Figure \ref{fig:gridEx}).
-We divide the set of nodes into four subgrids (which we label as $B_1$, $B_2$, $B_3$, and $B_4$), which we illustrate using nodes of different sizes in Figure \ref{fig:gridEx}.
-We endow the nodes in subgrid $B_1$ with a node-absorption rate of $0.2$, the nodes in subgrid $B_2$ with a node-absorption rate of $0.7$, the nodes in subgrid $B_3$ with a node-absorption rate of $1.5$, and the nodes in subgrid $B_4$ with a node-absorption rate of $1.7$.
+We consider a {square-lattice} network with 36 nodes (see Figure \ref{fig:gridEx}).
+We divide the set of nodes into four {sublattices} (with labels $B_1$, $B_2$, $B_3$, and $B_4$), which we illustrate using nodes of different sizes in Figure \ref{fig:gridEx}.
+We endow the nodes in {sublattice} $B_1$ with a node-absorption rate of $0.2$, the nodes in {sublattice} $B_2$ with a node-absorption rate of $0.7$, the nodes in {sublattice} $B_3$ with a node-absorption rate of $1.2$, and the nodes in {sublattice} $B_4$ with a node-absorption rate of $1.7$.